tinystacks/mkdocs/docs/architecture.md

 Most cloud developers have the same goal: deploying scalable applications at the best price point.
 To help you meet these goals, TinyStacks provides support for two separate application patterns:

-* **Standard scale** applications that serve less than one million requests a month.
+* **Standard scale** applications that serve less than one million requests a day.
-* **Hyperscale applications** applications that exceed one million requests a month.
+* **Hyperscale applications** applications that exceed one million requests a day.

 Both configurations will scale to meet user demand while avoiding site downtime.
-A standard scale configuration will be the most cost-efficient solution below the one million requests/month trheshold.
+A standard scale configuration will be the most cost-efficient solution below the one million requests/day threshold.
 Once you exceed that threshold, a hyperscale configuration will yield the lowest spend.

 In the explanation that follows, we will discuss the points where you are offered a choice between standard scale and hyperscale configurations and detail how this influences your overall stack costs.